Library: Policy

 (5) Seasonal self-employment income.
 Self-employment income intended to meet the household's needs for only part of the year is averaged over the period of time it is intended to cover.
 For example, the income of self-employed vendors who work only in the summer and supplement their income from other sources during the balance of the year is averaged over the summer months rather than a 12-month period.

 (6) Annualized self-employment income.
-Self-employment income that represents a household's annual support must be annualized over a 12-month period, even when the income is received in a shorter period of time.
-For example, self-employment income received by crop farmers must be averaged over a 12-month period when the income represents the farmer's annual support.
+Self-employment income that represents a household's annual support is annualized over a 12-month period, even when the income is received in a shorter period of time.
+For example, self-employment income crop farmers receive is averaged over a 12-month period when the income represents the farmer's annual support.

-(A) When the household's self-employment income has been received for less than a year, the income must be averaged over the period of time received and the monthly amount projected for the coming year. • 6
+(A) When the household's self-employment income has been received for less than a year, the income is averaged over the period of time received and the monthly amount projected for the coming year. • 6

 (B) When the household's self-employment income has been received for a short time and there is insufficient data to make a reasonable income projection, the worker does not consider income from this source until the benefit renewal or certification renewal month.
 At benefit renewal or certification renewal, the worker averages the income over the number of months received until a full year's information is available. • 7

 (7) Determining net monthly annualized self-employment income.
-When the household has business expenses associated with its self-employment income, the business expenses must be deducted before determining if the household meets the maximum gross income standards per Oklahoma Department of Human Services (DHS) Appendix C-3, Maximum Food Benefit Allotments and Standards for Income and Deductions.
+When the household has business expenses associated with its self-employment income, the business expenses are deducted before determining if the household meets the maximum gross income standards, per Oklahoma Human Services (OKDHS) Appendix C-3, Maximum Food Benefit Allotments and Standards for Income and Deductions.
 When the household does not have business expenses, the gross self-employment income is used.

 (B) When the household did not file an income tax return on its self-employment income for the most recent year, the worker uses (i) through (iii) of this subparagraph to determine the net monthly self-employment income.